redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## How do I build RHEL 7 Overcloud images?

+*   Download the fedora-user.qcow2 image found here: <https://repos.fedorapeople.org/repos/openstack-m/tripleo-images-rdo-juno/fedora-user.qcow2> This is the image that will be booted to test that your overcloud is working properly. **Important Note:** If you are deploying to a virtual environment, it is necessary that you use this specific image and not a generic cloud image from Fedora.
+As of this writing the stock Fedora cloud image has problems running in nested virt on RHEL 7.
 *   Install `instack-undercloud` on the system to be used for the image builds.
 *   Set the following environment variables in your shell, substituting appropriate values where necessary.
 In particular, any value wrapped in [] needs to be replaced with the appropriate value for your environment.